HorridHanu/Plantly/README.md

 Explore the possibilities, contribute your expertise, and be part of the movement to create a more sustainable and joyful relationship with plants.
 Embrace the world of Plantly on [Follow project link](https://github.com/HorridHanu/Plantly) and embark on a journey of nurturing and cultivating your green world.

+## Licenses 📝

+Plantly is released under multiple licenses to provide flexibility:

+- The app code is licensed under the [MIT License](LICENSE-MIT).
+- The documentation is licensed under the [Creative Commons Attribution 4.0 International License](LICENSE-CC-BY-4.0).
+- The plant data and images are subject to the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](LICENSE-CC-BY-NC-SA-4.0).

+Feel free to use, modify, and distribute the code, documentation, and plant-related content.
+We encourage collaboration and welcome your contributions to make Plantly even more amazing!

 🌿🚀